 How to win text competitions

 Text entry (or SMS) competitions have always been a good source of prizes for me, and also for a lot of SuperLucky readers!
 Over the years I’ve won cash, vouchers and even holidays by sending off a 10p text message.
-Just last month I won a £1000+ prize package by texting in to the Heart FM Breakfast show.
+I recently won a £1000+ prize package by texting in to the Heart FM Breakfast show!

 Mention text competitions to most people, and they immediately think of the big cash radio competitions, or the ITV promotions to win £100,000, a brand new BMW and the obligatory once-in-a-lifetime trip to the USA!
 But for these ‘big ticket’ prizes, the entry texts will usually cost you £1.50 or £2 each, in addition to your standard network rate.
 As well as being pricey. these widely advertised prize draws get a huge number of entries so are incredibly hard to win.
 In all my years of comping I’ve only known of three TV text-to-win competition winners – but I’ve also heard of three winners who took the cheaper option and sent in their entries on a stamped postcard, so make of that what you will!